MenkeTechnologies/SaveRun/README.md

 	-h help
 	-c clear screen
-	-d "delim" use custom delimiter
+	-d "delim" use custom delimiter.
+Default is "-".
 	-c and -d may not be used together.

 	4th parameter is optional